 In our secular culture, we have largely separated Easter as a holiday from its religious origin, namely, the death and resurrection of Jesus Christ.
-However, the central message of Easter is still relevant, particularly in our current time of uncertainty during the COVID-19 pandemic.
+However, the central message of Easter is still relevant, particularly in our current time of uncertainty.

 Passover Is a Celebration of Freedom from Tyranny

-Passover originates during one of the darkest times in Jewish history—when the Israelites were captive slaves to the ancient Egyptians.
+Passover originated in one of the darkest times in Jewish history — when the Israelites were captive slaves to the ancient Egyptians.
 According to the Exodus story, Pharaoh ordered slave masters to brutally rule over the Israelites as a means of “population control.”
-Pharoah’s most cruel mandate was the mandatory execution of all Jewish baby boys.
-He even hired midwives to kill the infants immediately before the mothers could hold their child in their arms.
+Pharaoh’s most cruel mandate was the mandatory execution of all Jewish baby boys.
+He even hired midwives to kill the infants immediately, before the mothers could even hold their child in their arms.
 This was a dark time for Israel indeed, and their existence and continuation as a people seemed hopeless as Pharaoh brutally ruled over them and killed their most vulnerable.